actris/data-management-plan/DMP/ACTRIS-DMP.md

 ### 6.3 Archiving and preservation of CLU data

 The CLU database consists of a file archive connected to a relational metadata database, due to the nature of the typical use-case and data volume.
-The infrastructure comprises a webserver, an FTP server and HTTP API for incoming data streams, processing servers, with data storage distributed across a series of virtual filesystems including incremental backups.
+The infrastructure comprises a webserver and HTTP API for incoming data streams and processing servers.
+All data files are stored in the FMIs on-premises S3 cloud storage, physically located in Helsinki, Finland.
 All data files and metadata can be accessed via HTTP API.
 Each digital object (i.e., file) has its own metadata landing page with a PID.
 Due to the data volume, most sites also hold an archive of their own Level 0 and Level 1 data, effectively acting as an additional backup.

 The current size of the database is about 25 TB and the volume is expected to grow by close to 0.5 TB per year with the current set of stations and the standard products.
-Most of this data is currently legacy but will be reprocessed and migrated to the new Cloudnet data portal (https://cloudnet.fmi.fi) as much as possible.
+Most of this data is currently legacy but will be reprocessed and migrated to the Cloudnet data portal (https://cloudnet.fmi.fi) as much as possible.
 There will be a significant increase in volume when the planned move to multi-peak and spectral products is undertaken; this is in addition to a slight increase arising through the creation of new products.
 The CLU infrastructure is maintained by FMI with long-term commitment for archiving and preservation.